Ericsson Texture Compression: EAC

+Encoding

 The RGBA and RG11 formats are encoded in 128 bits per 4x4 block, while the rest are encoded in 64 bits per block.
 For RGBA, the RGB channels are encoded in a regular 64-bit block, while the A channel gets its own 64-bit block.
 RG11 formats are encoded similarly, with one 64-bit block per component.

+Software

-A software utility called etcpack for compression and decompression of ETC1/ETC2 textures is available for free download in code form from Ericsson on GitHub.
+A software utility called ETCPACK for compression and decompression of ETC1/ETC2 textures is available for free download in code form from Ericsson on GitHub.